 Prior to becoming director in 2007, Judith worked for 9 years as a public school nurse in Weston and Framingham, MA.
 Judith received a Bachelor of Science in Nursing from Simmons College, Boston, MA and a Bachelor of Art from Goshen College, Goshen, IN.
 She holds professional certification with the National Board for Certification of School Nurses.
 She is Johnson & Johnson School Health Leadership Program Fellow and has worked as a Mentor for the program for two years.
 She is the Past President of the Massachusetts School Nurses Organization and a member of NASN.
 Judith’s leadership in the Framingham community has resulted in important partnerships, collaborations, and initiatives with health and social service agencies both locally and statewide.
 She is a member of the Board of Trustees of the MetroWest Medical Center and an active member of the Framingham Youth Development Collaborative.
 She sits on the Massachusetts Board of Elementary and Secondary Education’s Safe and Supportive Schools Commission and participates in the Massachusetts Chapter of the American Academy of Pediatrics School Health Committee.Presenter Disclosure Statement:

 The planners of this educational activity have no conflict of interest to declare.
 The speaker has no conflict of interest to declare unless otherwise indicated prior to their presentation.

 ANCC Provider Statement

-Northeastern University School of Nursing is accredited as a Provider of continuing nurse education by the American Nurses Credentialing Center’s Commission on accreditation.
+Northeastern University School of Nursing is accredited as a Provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on accreditation.